johnConstant/CI-PP5-burger-bar/README.md

 Simplicity, clarity and ease of navigation between pages were the key aspects for design of this website's structure.

-At the top of the page there is a recognisable type of navigation bar with website name on the left side and the navigation links to the right of it.
-The navigation bar also contains a search bar and login and register buttons when logged out and a friendly welcome message and sign ut button when authenticated.
-The menu collapses to hamburger icon on smaller screen sizes.
+At the top of the page there is a recognisable type of navigation bar with website logo in the centre and the authentication links to the right of it.
+The navigation bar also contains links to the company's social media sites unless there is a defualt location saved in the user's profile.
+If a default location is saved to the customer's profile, the locations phone number is displayed instead.

+The navigation also contains a sub-navigation menu with links to the most important web pages.
+This menu collapses to hamburger icon on smaller screen sizes.
 At the bottom of the page there is a footer with links to social media pages(opening in a separate tab/window).

 - The website consists of the following sections:
   - Home page with an overview of the content and aim of the website.
-  - Categories page where the user can see a list of all the different recipe categories published
+  - About us page where the user can gain a more in-depth profile of the company and our values.
-  - Category detail page where the related recipes are listed below the category description
+  - Menu page with information on each menu item including name, description and price.
+  - Menu item detail page with additional item information such as allergen info and ability to add item to customer's order.
+  - Locations page listing the individual restaurants.
+  - Location detail page with information such as contact info, address, opening hours and location on map.
+  - FAQs page listing some of the most frequently asked question and answers.
+  - Shopping Cart page where users can view the items and cost of their current order.
+  - Checkout page where can enter their order info and securely pay for their order.
+  - Checkout Success page where customers gain a summary of their order after paying for it.
+  - Profile page where customers can view and update their profile and view past orders.
+  - Order history page where customers can view information about a past order and leave feedback on the specific order.
-  - Add category page allowing admin user to create a category.
+  - Add menu item page allowing admin user to create a menu item.
-  - Edit category page where admin user can edit an existing category.
+  - Edit menu item page where admin user can edit an existing menu item.
-  - Delete category allowing admin user to delete selected category.
+  - Delete menu item allowing admin user to delete selected menu item.
-  - Recipes page where the user can see a list of all the published recipes.
-  - Recipe detail page where authenticated users can like or comment on recipes.
-  - Add recipe page allowing admin user to create a recipe.
+  - Add location page allowing admin user to create a location.
-  - Edit recipe page where admin user can edit an existing recipe.
+  - Edit location page where admin user can edit an existing location.
-  - Delete recipe allowing admin user to delete selected recipe.
+  - Delete location allowing admin user to delete selected location.
-  - Articles page where the user can see a list of all the published articles.
-  - Article detail page where authenticated users can like or comment on articles.
-  - Add article page allowing admin user to create a article.
+  - Add FAQ page allowing admin user to create a FAQ.
-  - Edit article page where admin user can edit an existing article.
+  - Edit FAQ page where admin user can edit an existing FAQ.
-  - Delete article allowing admin user to delete selected article.
+  - Delete FAQ allowing admin user to delete selected FAQ.
   - Login page for returning user to log in by email or social provider.
   - Register page allowing a new user to sign up by email or social provider.
   - Logout page allowing user to log out of the website.
   - Contact page with contact form which allows users to provide their feedback.
-  - 404 error page.
+  - 400, 403, 404 & 500 error page.

 #### Database